540 kick: Crescent 540

-Jacknife
+Jack-knife

-This is similar to a crescent 540 in that there are two kicks executed in sequence, however the 540 kick (either crescent or roundhouse) is thrown out first.
+A jack-knife is similar to a crescent 540 in that there are two kicks executed in sequence, however the 540 kick (either crescent or roundhouse) is thrown out first.
 Immediately following the first kick, the other leg comes around to execute a heel kick after rotating an additional 180 degrees.
 The mechanics to this variant are almost identical to a 540-wheel or cheat 720.
 Proper execution of this involves performing a roundhouse kick instead of an inside crescent kick, with the hips turned over and toes pointed.
 In doing so, after the first kick is completed, the kicker's hips and body are in a better position to spin around and snap out the hook.

-540 Triple
+540 triple

-This is the combination of a crescent 540 and a jackknife, essentially executing three separate kicks during the same motion.
+A 540 triple is the combination of a crescent 540 and a jack-knife, essentially executing three separate kicks during the same motion.
 One with the landing leg and two with the other.
 The kicks and their execution are similar to those of a 720 triple.
-This move is commonly performed in TaeKwonDo demonstrations.
+This move is commonly performed in taekwondo demonstrations.